As Ukrainian pro gamers flee from war, esports community offers aid

 Banks noted that total strangers from across Europe had messaged him and said they had extra rooms or could provide food.

 Once out of Ukraine, refugees face a host of new challenges, such as where to go and where to stay.
-Paweł Książek, head of the Kinguin Esports Performance Center in Warsaw, decided to opens his doors to refugees.
+Paweł Książek, head of the Kinguin Esports Performance Center in Warsaw, decided to open the doors of the venue to refugees.
 Beyond housing up to 21 people free of charge, including Oleksandr “s1mple” Kostyliev, a top “CS:GO” player, support staff for the athletes and at least one dog, Książek said his facility fulfills another important role.

 “It’s very important to them to play [video games] because they don’t think about the situation for this time,” Książek said.

-Książek said some of his employees are also hosting some Ukrainian refugees at their homes, and have taken to helping them with critical errands like getting a local SIM card and renting a car.
+Książek said some Kinguin employees are also hosting Ukrainian refugees at their homes, and have taken to helping them with critical errands like getting a local SIM card and renting a car.
 He said most of their guests contacted them directly, having been familiar with the facility.
 While many of their guests have money for food, others do not, and Książek and his workers are supporting them as well.

 “We are taking care of them too, in order to make this difficult situation better for them,” Książek said, mentioning how news of friends who have been killed or families in peril can be forgotten, for a moment, while watching TV, playing video games or going to a restaurant.
 For a couple of refugees, both esports fans, having the opportunity to meet Kostyliev was one such moment.